 Intrauterine Device (IUD): When compared to short-acting methods, long-acting reversible methods of contraception (LARC), such as IUDs and implants, have higher continuation rates and lower pregnancy and abortion rates.
 IUD insertion immediately following an uncomplicated vacuum aspiration is safe and practical.
-There is no increase in the rate of serious adverse events, such as infection or uterine perforation, when IUDs are inserted immediately following a vacuum aspiration procedure will expel.
+There is no increase in the rate of serious adverse events, such as infection or uterine perforation, when IUDs are inserted immediately after vacuum aspiration.
+There is a very small increased risk that an IUD inserted immediately following a vacuum aspiration procedure will expel.
 When women desiring an IUD are unable to have it placed immediately after vacuum aspiration, and instead must return to the health facility at another time for their IUD, or they are sent to a different health facility for IUD insertion, they are much less likely to receive the IUD.
 Following uterine evacuation with medical methods, women may have an IUD placed as soon as it is reasonably certain the woman is no longer pregnant.
 Women using medical methods who expel the pregnancy in a health facility may have the IUD inserted after expulsion.
 Women who expel the pregnancy at home or in another location may have the IUD inserted at a follow up visit.